quicksilver/manual/docs/FAQ.md

 ## Triggers don’t save

-TODO: There are usually 3 things that come up with triggers that don't save.
+TODO: There are usually 3 things that come up with triggers that don’t save.

-1. So-called dynamic triggers don't save.
-That is the something like Mail (**Get New Mail**) won't save because the **Get New** action come from QS inspecting Mail.app (it's not listed in the actions prefs).
-Or a trigger using the *Menu Bar Items...* action with the third pane filled in, won't save.
+1. So-called dynamic triggers don’t save.
+That is the something like Mail (**Get New Mail**) won’t save because the **Get New** action come from QS inspecting Mail.app (it’s not listed in the actions prefs).
+Or a trigger using the *Menu Bar Items...* action with the third pane filled in, won’t save.
-2. Triggers are saved in `~/Library/Application Support/Quicksilver/Triggers.plist` if the permissions of that file or directory don't allow you to write, then no trigger will be saved.
+2. Triggers are saved in `~/Library/Application Support/Quicksilver/Triggers.plist` if the permissions of that file or directory don’t allow you to write, then no trigger will be saved.
 There have also been reports of this file becoming corrupted.
 3. If you have triggers using actions from some plugin and then uninstall that plugin, the triggers remain and QS can be confused.
-Sometimes a particular trigger doesn't display, sometimes only one of many triggers appears in the prefs.
+Sometimes a particular trigger doesn’t display, sometimes only one of many triggers appears in the prefs.
 To fix, reinstall the needed plugins, delete the related triggers, then remove the plugin.

 ## Leopard Specific Things